Mathankidevi/sales_store_analysis/README.md

 # Problem Statement
   ## The store doesn’t have a clear idea about :-

-  The store doesn’t have a clear idea about :-
+ 1. which products sell the most,

-which products sell the most,
+ 2. customers preference,
-customers preference,
+ 3. which items bring in the most profit,and
-which items bring in the most profit,and where things are going wrong indelivery or operations.
+ 4. where things are going wrong indelivery or operations.
 Because of this, they aremissing chances to earnmore, losing customers, andmaking poor businessdecisions.